-Trusts are popular among residents of Frankfort and other parts of the greater Chicago area primarily because they can keep a person’s estate out of probate and greatly simplify the process of passing along property to loved ones after the person dies.
+Trusts are popular among residents of Naperville and other parts of the greater Chicago area primarily because they can keep a person’s estate out of probate and greatly simplify the process of passing along property to loved ones after the person dies.

 In most cases, Illinois residents wanting to take this route will create a revocable trust, that is, a trust that they can still easily change or, for that matter, even withdraw altogether.
 The revocable trust allows a person to maintain control over her own property while still getting the benefits of having a trust.